artneto/-tic-tac-toe/README.md

 [**View Tic Tac Toe website here!**](https://artneto.github.io/-tic-tac-toe/)

-The users  for this game will be assigned as Player X and will play against the computer (Player O) Selecting the square you want to put your X into by clicking in the box.
+The users  for this game will be assigned as Player X and will play against the computer - Player O selecting the square you want to put your X into by clicking in the box.
 The first player to get three squares in a row wins.

+This site will be targeted at people of all ages with the intention of providing excellent practice in problem solving, analytical thinking, spatial reasoning, deduction, and strategy.